Things to Do in Huntington Beach

 Downtown Huntington Beach

-Happening restaurants and bars, the art center, a library, a surf museum, and bike rentals are just some of the places you will see while hanging out in Downtown Huntington Beach.
+Happening restaurants and bars, the art center, a library, a surf museum, and bike rentals, and Huntington Beach Pier, are just some of the places you will see while hanging out in Downtown Huntington Beach.

 Huntington Central Park